 Though some of us were already active on the internet, it has since become more commonplace to interact through email and by this website (started the following year) along with such developing means as the Plant Facebook Group (started a decade or so later still).
 In that year of 1999, an occasional reunion along with the paper-based Plant journal (started 1990) were more the essential forms of communication for the Group.

 The day included a coach tour of the surrounding countryside, which already appeared to have been a major location for the Plants ca.1380-1680.
 There was also a presentation on the medieval Origins of the Plant Name by JSP of the nearby Keele University.

 This is outlined by the Presentation Slides which has led on to further developments such as journal articles by JSP (1999-onwards), Roots and Branches, Issue Number 18 onwards [though see also the update below].

 Update on the slides of the presentation

-It should be added that evidence for the Plantagenet name, when the Plant surname was forming, is sparse.
-The term 'Plantagenet child' was used in the talk [and included in the slides] to indicate a child in the context of the Angevin ('Plantagenet') nobility.
-There is some evidence of proximities of early Plant records to the noble descendants of Geffrey Plante Genest of Anjou.
-These descendants included the 'Plantagenet' kings of England; but, the nineteenth-century claim that the Plants were royal Plantagenet decendants is debunked elsewhere on this web-site.
-The talk concluded by suggesting a possible hypothesis whereby the Plants could have been assorted auxiliaries, particularly in the context of 'Plantagenet' campaigns against the Welsh.
+It should be added that evidence is sparse for the Plantagenet name in the times when the Plant surname was forming.
+The term 'Plantagenet child' was used in the talk [and included in the slides] to indicate a child in the context of an Angevin ('Plantagenet') nobility.
+The presentation concluded with an hypothesis whereby the Plants could have been assorted 'auxiliaries', particularly in the context of 'Plantagenet' campaigns against the Welsh.

 Plant Family History Group Homepage